Happitack/SolarSys/README.md

 * **N-Body Simulation:** Calculates gravitational forces between all included celestial bodies.
 * **8 Planets + Sun:** Includes the Sun and all eight planets of our solar system.
+* **Kinematic Moon:** Earth's Moon follows a predefined circular path relative to Earth for visual stability.
 * **Velocity Verlet Integration:** Uses a stable numerical integration method for calculating motion.
 * **Scaled Distances:** Orbital distances are scaled up from realistic AU values for better visualization.
 Initial velocities are calculated based on these scaled distances.
 * **Planet Texturing:** Applies surface textures to the Sun and planets.